AlliHax/GoogleCTF/OCR is Cool.md

 25 VMY{uswksjuahzwjakskmtklalmlagfuahzwj}
 ```
 From this output we can tell that line 7 is the correct flag, however, the program isn't perfect.
 The biggest issue I had when making the decoder was getting both the upper case and lower case values to decode.
-To remedy this, I put the input through an initial filter that would make all values lower case automatically before feeding it through the decoder.
+To remedy this, I put the input through an initial filter that would make all values lowercase automatically before feeding it through the decoder.

 ```
 CC=$(echo "$CC" | tr '[:upper:]' '[:lower:]')